mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

 ## General scheme for invloving auto-adapation feature in MCMC
 <img width="408" height="273" alt="image" src="https://github.com/user-attachments/assets/ed1cd6db-8aac-4aa6-b36e-681928ef8a40" />

 As the example in the above diagram illustrates, the process of producing a single MCMC chain could be broken into three-stages, with the feature of auto-adaptive step size tuning enabled for additional parameters in the optional model.

+The chain at its first two stages is in the phase of enabling auto-adaptive step size tuning.
+Generally in this phase, the chains start with their initial setting and run with adaptions on their proposal functions via continuing to update the covariance matrix of the parameters every a few thousands steps according to the accumulated samples.
+This phase will last until the chains reach or get close to their equilibrium states and the last updated covariance matrix are kept for the third stage.

+At the third stage, the chain moves into a different phase where the auto-adaption is fully turned off.
+The chains start at where they are stopped at the previous stage; the adapted covariance matrix in the proposal functions are frozen at fixed values during the whole execution of this stage.

  1. Go to ComputeCanda's website ` https://alliancecan.ca/en/services/advanced-research-computing/account-management/apply-account`for application and fellow the instruction there.
  Choose “External Collaborator” for “Position”.